furiosa-ai/furiosa-sdk/docs/en/source/installation/prerequisites.rst

 .. _SetupPythonOnUbuntu:

-Configuring the Python environment using Linux packages:
+Configuring the Python Environment Using Linux Packages
 -------------------------------------------------------
 If a Python environment can be configured directly from the system, install the following dependencies as shown below.